Sickness benefit in general

 If the employee was initially employed on a work schedule pursuant to Section 7 (1a) SGB IV (e.g. value credit), this field is marked as Yes.

-Last payroll periods before the start of the incapacity to work
+Last payroll periods settled before the start of incapacity for work

-Payroll periods are taken directly from Personio Payroll, if available.
+If existing, the billing periods are transferred directly from Personio Payroll.
 If you change systems, you will need to fill these fields manually for the first few months after the change.

-The last month before the start date of the incapacity to work is always the basis for calculating the sickness benefit.
+The last month before the start of incapacity for work is always the basis for calculating sickness benefit.

-- For different remuneration: If in the last three months prior to the incapacity to work there were deviations in the salary (e.g. due to regular overtime or fluctuation in piece wages), all three payroll periods must be certified.
+- In case of variances in remuneration: In the event of variances in the last three months prior to incapacity for work (e.g., due to regular overtime or fluctuating piecework wages), all three payroll periods must be certified.

 The fields under Last settled payroll period (period 1) must always be filled out.

-The following table explains individual fields and which information needs to be entered:
+The following table explains the individual fields and what information must be entered there:

 |